beginning of content

 Chronic kidney disease is when your kidneys have been damaged in a way that can't be reversed.
 Chronic kidney disease takes months or years to develop.

-If chronic kidney disease progresses, it can lead to chronic kidney failure.
+If chronic kidney disease gets worse, it can lead to chronic kidney failure.

 What are the symptoms of kidney failure?